JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 In this tutorial we will be deploying our application in AWS using the [Elastic Kubernetes Service(EKS)](https://aws.amazon.com/eks/) along-with setting up domain with SSL.